 Hydrography and meteorology

 Local hydrographical or meteorological conditions may give rise to frequent fog, snow, ice or shadow conditions that affect the local ambient light levels.
 The effects of these are discussed in section 2.6.

 Weather reports may be used to switch AtoN’s locally, either by remote telemetry or by manual override.
 Visibility detectors are also used in determining meteorological conditions.
-AIS message 8, broadcasted to a base station for interpretation.
+Information can be obtained from organizations performing countrywide meteorological observations as well as sources like AIS (message 8, broadcasted to a base station for interpretation and forwarded to relevant applications).

-Application samples
+Application EXamples

 River lights, Channels, Piers